macstadium/packer-plugin-macstadium-orka/README.md

 If you want to help contribute to this plugin or find a bug, please [file an issue] on Github, and/or submit me a PR.
 This is Open Source, so don't expect me to fix bugs immediately, but I'll try my best to reasonably support this plugin.
 Contributors are always welcome though.

-This plugin is "very-loosely" based on and took inspiration from the [Packer Null Builder], [Packer LXD Builder], and the [Packer Builder Veertu Anka].

 To get a development environment up will need a recent golang installed and setup.
 Then with a single make command below command it will build, install, and try to run the example at [examples/macos-catalina.json](./examples/macos-catalina.json).
 You may need to edit this file to have the source VM config that you have locally, as it is hardcoded to my environment's image `macos-catalina-10-15-5` at the moment.

 ```bash